**THE HISTORY OF THE MASTERS**

 Kenwa Mabuni

-Shito-ryu style of Karate.
+Kenwa Mabuni (1889-1952) is the founder of the Shito-ryu style of Karate.
 Mabuni was born in Shuri, Okinawa, the son of a 17th generation Samurai called the Bushi (warrior) class.
 Members of his family served Okinawan lords for hundreds of years.
 During his time, the martial arts (Okinawa-te) was known according to the village where it was practiced: Shuri-te (the hand of Shuri), Naha-te and Tomari-te.
 Mabuni learned Shuri-te from Yasutsune Itosu, who was a student of Sokon Matsumura, and Naha-te from Kanryu Higashionna.
 Mabuni learned some 23 kata from Yasutsune Itosu.
 Mabuni also learned several empty hand katas and Kobudo (weapon) katas from Seisho Arakaki (1840-1918), and some white crane Kung Fu forms from Woo Yin Gue, a Chinese tea merchant in Okinawa.

-Miyagi and Choyu Motobu, with help from Chomo Hanashiro and Juhatsu Kiyoda.
+During the 1920’s the insatiable Mabuni participated in a karate club operated by Miyagi and Choyu Motobu, with help from Chomo Hanashiro and Juhatsu Kiyoda.
 Choyu Motobu was a master of Shuri-te (the antecedent of Shorin-ryu) and gotende, the secret grappling art of the Okinawan royal court.
 Hanashiro was also a Shuri-te expert, while Kiyoda came from the same Naha-te background as Miyagi.
 Known as the Ryukyu Tode Kenkyu-kai (Okinawa Karate Research Club), this dojo (training hall) was one of history’s gems.
 Experts from diverse backgrounds trained and taught there, and it was there that Mabuni learned some Fukien white crane kung fu from the legendary Woo Yin Gue.

-Gichin Funakoshi introduced "Karate" in Japan in 1922, Finally he moved to Osaka, Japan in 1928 and started to teach Karate.
+By this time, Mabuni had become a highly respected police officer and made several trips to Japan after Gichin Funakoshi introduced "Karate" in Japan in 1922, Finally he moved to Osaka, Japan in 1928 and started to teach Karate.
 Shortly thereafter, the Japanese martial arts sanctioning body, the Butokukai, (then the governing body for martial arts in Japan) started registration for all Karate school and Master Mabuni named his style as Hanko-ryu (half-hard style) which later in 1930's changed to "Shito-ryu" in honor of his two foremost teachers Yasutsune Itosu and Kanryu Higashionna (the first kanzi character in 'Itosu' sounds like 'Shi' and that in 'Higashionna' sounds like 'to', 'ryu' stands for 'style' or 'school')..
 Not everyone agreed with separating Okinawan karate into factions through the use of style names.
 In fact, Shutokan headmaster Toyama questioned Mabuni and others about their use of what he called “funny-sounding names.”
 Mabuni countered that giving the style a name would not only satisfy the Butokukai, but would give people something they could identify with and feel a part of.

 Among Mabuni’s earliest students was Kanei Uechi (not to be confused with Kambum Uechi’s son of the same name), who by 1935 was also teaching in Osaka.
 In 1950, Uechi returned to Okinawa and established the Shito-ryu Kempo Karate-do Kai.
 On Okinawa, Uechi is considered the true successor to Mabuni’s art, but internationally, Mabuni’s eldest son, Kanei, is acknowledged as the head of Shito-Ryu and runs the Shito-kai.
 Younger brother Kenzo Mabuni also acknowledged as the head of Shito-ryu was asked by his mother to take over the style.
 Kenzo Mabuni was unsure and could not decide at the time what to do.
 So he went into seclusion and at the end of what became a two year retreat, Kenzo Mabuni decided to accept this great responsibility and hence became the inheritor of his father’s lineage.
 Kenzo Mabuni lives in the original family home in Osaka, where he headquarters his organization the Nippon Karate-Do Kai.

+Kanei Mabuni and his younger brother Kenzo head the karate programs at several universities, a task inherited from their father.
+Still other early students of Mabuni have their own distinct organizations and followings.
 Ryusho Sakagami, a contemporary of Kanei Mabuni, established the Itosu-kai just after Mabuni’s death.
 Sakagami’s son, Sadaaki, now oversees the Itosu-kai from the Yokohama area.
 In 1948, Chojiro Tani organized the Shuko-kai, where he taught Tani-ha Shito-ryu.
 Ever innovative, the Shuko-kai, under the present leadership of Shigeru Kimura in the United States, appears somewhat different in technique from the other Shito-ryu groups.

-Shito-ryu Karate, died in Osaka, Japan in May, 1952 at age 64 leaving his name and art in every heart of each Shito-ryu Karate-ka.
+Master Mabuni, the founder of Shito-ryu Karate, died in Osaka, Japan in May, 1952 at age 64 leaving his name and art in every heart of each Shito-ryu Karate-ka.

 Chojun Miagi

-Goju-ryu style, "The way of inhaling and exhaling is hardness and softness."
+Chojun Miagi (1888-1953) was the founder of the Goju-ryu style, "The way of inhaling and exhaling is hardness and softness."
 Go means hard and Ju means soft.
 Since his style was a combination of these ideals it became known as Goju Ryu 'hard soft way'.
 In Goju-ryu much emphasis is placed on combining soft circular blocking techniques with quick strong counter attacks delivered in rapid succession

-Kanryo Higa'shi'onna in 1902.
+Chojun Miyagi was born in Naha City, Okinawa on April 25th, 1888.
+He began training in karate under Kanryo Higa'shi'onna in 1902.
 Because of his great natural talent and fierce determination, he progressed very rapidly.
 Training was very severe, with a lot of running and strength exercises.
 It is said that he sometimes passed out performing Sanchin kata, so demanding was Sensei Higaonna on his student's performance.
 He studied with his teacher for 14 years before his teacher’s death in 1915.

 In 1915 he journeyed to Fuzhou, China, the city where his teacher had studied the martial arts, to further his own research.
 This was one of three trips he made to China during his lifetime.
 On his return to Okinawa, he began to teach the martial arts at his home in Naha.
 Later, he also taught at the Okinawan Prefecture Police Training Center, at the Okinawan Master’s Training College, and at the Naha Commercial High School.

 In 1921, he was chosen to represent Naha-te in a presentation to the visiting crown prince Hirohito, and gave an impressive performance.
 He repeated this in 1925 for prince Chichibu.
-He began to visualize the future of the Okinawan fighting arts, and in 1926, at the age of 38, set up the Karate Research Club, along with Chomo Hanashiro (Shuri-te),
+He began to visualize the future of the Okinawan fighting arts, and in 1926, at the age of 38, set up the Karate Research Club, along with Chomo Hanashiro (Shuri-te), Kenwa Mabuni (Shito Ryu) and Choki Motobu, spending the next 3 years training in basics, kata, fitness and philosophy.
+Chojun Miyagi dedicated his whole life to karate.
+Every waking moment was spent in pursuit of the art, always remaining vigilante to his surroundings, always planning and ready for whatever might occur.

 The teaching system, which he formulated, enabled karate to be taught in schools for the benefit of the young people, and to reach vast numbers of people throughout the world.
-However, his private teaching at his home remained strictly in adherence to the principles and traditions of the teacher,
+However, his private teaching at his home remained strictly in adherence to the principles and traditions of the teacher, Kanryo Higa'shi'onna, and his teacher before him Ryu Ryu Ko.

-Goju-ryu Karate-Do was officially registered in the Butokukai, the center for all martial arts of Japan.
+In 1931, Goju-ryu Karate-Do was officially registered in the Butokukai, the center for all martial arts of Japan.
 This was a milestone for karate as it meant that it was recognized on a level with the highly respected martial arts of Japan.
 Chojun Miyagi died on October 8th, 1953, of either a heart attack or a cerebral hemorrhage at the age of 65.

 Hironori Ohtsuka

-Wado-ryu style, and studied Shotokan under Gichin Funakoshi.
+Hironori Ohtsuka (1892 - 1982) was the founder of the Wado-ryu style, and studied Shotokan under Gichin Funakoshi.
 Wado Ryu karate was founded by Hironori Ohtsuka during the 1920s and 1930s.

 Ohtsuka was born on 1st June 1892 in Shimodate City, Ibaraki Prefecture, Japan.
 At the age of 6 years he began to study jiu Jutsu with his Grand Uncle.
 At the age of 13 he started to study Shindo Yoshin Ryu Jiu Jutsu under a teacher named Tatsusabaro Nakayama.
 Ohtsuka continued his studies whilst at Waseda University.
 He received the award of Menkyo-Kaiden in 1921 (successor as master of this style)

-Gichin Funakoshi.
+Ohtsuka heard about a new style of unarmed combat from Okinawa that had been introduced by Gichin Funakoshi.
 That art was known as Karate.
 In 1922, Ohtsuka went to visit Funakoshi in Tokyo to study karate.
 He also trained with other great Karate masters such as Kenwa Mabuni and Choki Motobu.

 His prowess in the Martial Arts had led him to be the Chief Instructor of Shindo Yoshin Ryu Jujitsu and an assistant instructor at Funakoshi Sensei's dojo.
 By the year 1929 Ohtsuka was a registered member of the Japan Martial Arts Federation